 Specify this authentication method when using the machine's Address Book to authenticate each user.
-Using basic authentication, you can not only manage the machine's available functions but also limit access to stored files and to the personal data in the Address Book.
+Using basic authentication, you can not only manage the machine's available functions but also limit access to the personal data in the Address Book.
 Under basic authentication, the administrator must specify the functions available to each user registered in the Address Book.
-For details about limitation of functions, see p.42 "Authentication Information Stored in the Address Book".
+For details about limitation of functions, see p.39 "Authentication Information Stored in the Address Book".